SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_device_setting_d_.devicesetting.md

 ▸ **capability**(`item`: string): *[DeviceSetting](_pages_device_setting_d_.devicesetting.md)*

-Sets the required capability for the devices in the select options.
+Sets the required capability for the devices in the selection options.

 **Parameters:**